 Credit: @dutchapplecruises on Instagram

-Dutch Apple Cruises (pictured): Take a cruise along the Hudson River from the comfort of your pre-booked private table (all seating must be booked by the table due to social distancing measures).
-For the first half of the cruise, the vessel’s Hudson River Historian will share stories about the history of Albany and share points of interest along the river.
+Dutch Apple Cruises (pictured): Take a cruise along the Hudson River and soak in the sights along the historic waterfront For the first half of the cruise, the vessel’s Hudson River Historian will share stories about the history of Albany and share points of interest along the river.
 As the boat makes its way back to Albany, passengers have time to relax and take in the views — including possible bald eagle sightings!
 Food and beverages can be purchased on board.

-Saratoga Springs: Rest your head at the #1 TripAdvisor rated Homewood Suites by Hilton Saratoga Springs, which offers spacious suites, the convenience of an in-suite kitchen, and helpful perks like free delivery of grocery purchases and complimentary breakfast to help you start your day on the right foot.
+Saratoga Springs: Rest your head at the #1 TripAdvisor rated Homewood Suites by Hilton Saratoga Springs, which offers spacious suites, the convenience of an in-suite kitchen, and complimentary breakfast to help you start your day on the right foot.
 The hotel is right across from Saratoga Spa State Park (pictured), a 2,379-acre park where you can find mineral springs and geysers that shoot water as high as 15 feet into the air!
 In addition to picturesque trails, the park offers access to public swimming pools and tennis courts.
 Inside the park, you’ll also find the Saratoga Auto Museum, which boasts an impressive collection of antique cars, classic cars, race cars, Indy cars, sports racers, and stock cars in a renovated bottling plant.
 Get on the water with a sail on Saratoga Lake with ADK Cruise & Charter.
-Reserve a socially distanced table for an afternoon or sunset cruise, or have your coffee on the lake with a Sunday morning “Wake on the Lake” cruise.
 Want the boat all to your crew?
 Private charters are also available!
-Enjoy a nostalgia-filled night at the movies at nearby Malta Drive-In, reopening in spring 2021.
-Put on your mask and venture over to the concession stand where you can get burgers, pizza, and shakes to go with the requisite movie theater candy and popcorn.
+Enjoy a nostalgia-filled night at the movies at nearby Malta Drive-In, reopening in April 2024.